Hypocrita20XX/Conexus/README.md

 Just be patient, quality work takes time!*</br>

 *As of version 1.1.0, Conexus now offers a second method to utilize his services.
 This comes in the form of a text file, that you can enter URLs to all your mods.
 This file is located in Documents\Conexus\Links\Links.txt, and all you need to do is provide one URL per line.
 You can add mod names, starting with v1.4.0, using an asterisk* * *, and Conexus will append that to the end of the folder name.
 Other than that, you're free to format your file in whatever suits you best!*
-*For more information, please see [Understanding Links.txt](https://github.com/Hypocrita20XX/Conexus/wiki/P-07:-Understanding-Links.txt) on the wiki, or in the [user guide](https://github.com/Hypocrita20XX/Conexus/blob/master/Documentation/Guides/Conexus%20User's%20Guide%20v1.4.0.pdf)*
+*For more information, please see [Understanding Links.txt](https://github.com/Hypocrita20XX/Conexus/wiki/P-07:-Understanding-Links.txt) on the wiki, in the [user guide](https://github.com/Hypocrita20XX/Conexus/blob/master/Documentation/Guides/Conexus%20User's%20Guide%20v1.4.0.pdf), or in the video [Understanding Links.txt](https://youtu.be/pM-9bJrp4M4) *

 ![Links Text File](https://staticdelivery.nexusmods.com/mods/804/images/858/858-1614678334-1685874311.png)</br>

 *As of version 1.3.0, Conexus saves all data to Documents\Conexus.
 All user data is saved to Documents\Conexus\Config\config.ini*
-*For more information regarding the config file, please see [Understanding Config.INI](https://github.com/Hypocrita20XX/Conexus/wiki/P-06:-Understanding-Config.INI) on the wiki, or in the [user guide](https://github.com/Hypocrita20XX/Conexus/blob/master/Documentation/Guides/Conexus%20User's%20Guide%20v1.4.0.pdf)*
+*For more information regarding the config file, please see [Understanding Config.INI](https://github.com/Hypocrita20XX/Conexus/wiki/P-06:-Understanding-Config.INI) on the wiki, in the [user guide](https://github.com/Hypocrita20XX/Conexus/blob/master/Documentation/Guides/Conexus%20User's%20Guide%20v1.4.0.pdf), or in the video [Understanding Config.INI](https://youtu.be/MwJfOzasrcc)*

 ![Config INI](https://staticdelivery.nexusmods.com/mods/804/images/858/858-1614681261-794366316.png)</br>